jamesmoonusa/Amazon_Vine_Analysis/README.md

 - 5 star review for Paid Review(Vine Program) is about 32% while Unpaid Reviews are about 52%

 ##  Summary
-Total 5 star paid reviews are 15 while upaid 5 star reviews are 4332, which means Vin program review has only 0.56% on 5 star reviews.
+Total 5 star paid reviews are 15 while unpaid 5 star reviews are 4332, which means Vin program review has only 0.56% on 5 star reviews.
 In addition, 5 Start review ratio on Vin program is 32% while unpaid reviews are 52%.
-So I can state that Vin program has very limited impact on reviews on Watch data.
+So I can state that Vin program has very limited impact on reviews on Watch Review data.
 If I can run total number and ratio for other ratings such as 4, 3, 2 and 1 star reviews I can get much solid conculsion for Vin program.